increase conversions on your website

 Bloated CSS and JavaScript files slow down your site by increasing the time it takes to render pages.
 Every unnecessary script or line of code adds extra processing time, frustrating users and driving them away before they convert.

-By minifying and combining these files, you speed up loading times, making interactions smoother.
-A seamless experience reduces drop-offs during key conversion points, such as checkout pages or lead forms.
-Faster sites feel more professional and trustworthy, keeping users engaged and increasing conversions.
+By minifying and combining these files, you speed up loading times and make interactions smoother.
+That reduces drop-offs at key conversion points, such as checkout pages or lead forms.
+Faster sites feel more professional and trustworthy, which keeps users engaged.

 4